General Terms and Conditions, Eberhardt GmbH

 2. Prices, terms of payment, set-off and right of retention

 2.1 The prices stated by us in EURO shall apply "ex works" (i.e. factory or distribution warehouse).
 The costs for area freight or the payment of so-called "cartage" at the place of receipt shall be borne or paid by the buyer.
 The packaging required for the shipment will be charged to the buyer at cost.
-If the net value of the goods is less than EURO 100.00, the Buyer shall pay a surcharge (for shortage in quantity) of EURO 10.00.
+The minimum value per order is from now on EURO 100.00.
+A lower value will be rounded up to this amount.

 2.2 Unless we have agreed otherwise with you in writing, the purchase price for entrepreneurs is due "NET" within 30 days after our invoice has been received by you.
 Discounts can, however, no longer be granted if the buyer is in arrears with the payment of earlier deliveries.
 However, even in the context of an ongoing business relationship with you, if you are an entrepreneur, we are entitled at any time to make a delivery in whole or in part only against advance payment.
 We shall declare a corresponding reservation at the latest with the order confirmation.